 No. The state of Virginia exempts all Social Security income from taxation.
 Some Social Security retirement benefits may still be taxed at the federal level, however.

 Are other forms of retirement income taxable in Virginia?

 Yes.
-Income from retirement accounts (for example a 401(k) or an IRA) is taxable, as is any pension income.
+Income from retirement accounts like a 401(k) or an IRA) is taxable, as is any pension income.
 Much of that income is also deductible, however.
-The retirement income deduction in Virginia is $12,000 for persons age 65 or older.
-The deduction is also available to taxpayers below the age of 65 but it phases out for filers with income over $50,000 (for single filers) or $75,000 (for joint filers).
+Virginia offers an age deduction of up to $12,000 for persons age 65 and older.
+The age deduction is also available to taxpayers below the age of 65 but it phases out for filers with income over $50,000 (for single filers) or $75,000 (for joint filers).

 That deduction can be applied to any retirement income, whether from a pension, a 401(k) or an IRA.
 If total retirement income is less than $12,000, it is essentially tax-free.
 Above that limit, however, income is taxed at the rates shown in the table below.